LambdaTest/documentation/docs/mantis-integration.md

 ## How To Log Your First Bug Through Mantis Integration?
 * * *
 **Step 1:** Go for any of the test from the left navigation menu.
-For demo, we will be taking “Real Time Test” option.
+For demo, we will be taking "Real Time Test" option.

 **Step 2:** Present a URL of the web-app you need to test in the dialog box.
 After that, select any configuration for browser and operating system of your choice & hit ‘Start‘.